Shower (precipitation): Extreme

-If the convection is more intense, it leads to the formation of cumulonimbus clouds which have a very large vertical extension.
-This permits the displacement of electric charges from the bottom to the top that will create lightning and thunder.
-The showers associated with this kind of clouds are therefore called thundershowers or thunderstorms.
-Hail and other violent phenomena are associated with this type of convection.
+If the convection is more intense, it leads to the formation of cumulonimbus clouds, which have a very high vertical extent.
+The size of such clouds permits the displacement of electric charges from the bottom to the top, which produce lightning and its associated thunder.
+The showers associated with cumulonimbus clouds are therefore called thundershowers or thunderstorms, which, along with heavy rain, can also produce hail and other violent phenomena.

 Showery systems

 Showers come from individual clouds as well as from groups of these.
-In mid-latitude regions, showers are often associated with cold fronts, often found along and behind it.
-However they can be embedded into a continuous rain episode when there is presence of band of conditional symmetric instability in an otherwise stable air mass.
-They can also be part of large convection zones called mesoscale convective system such as a squall line.
+In mid-latitude regions, showers are often associated with cold fronts, often found along and behind them.
+However, they can be embedded into a continuous rain episode when a band of conditional symmetric instability is present in an otherwise stable air mass.
+They can also be part of large convection zones called mesoscale convective systems, such as a squall line.